yast/yast-network/doc/hostname.md

 ## Hostname in Linux ##

 We have several hostnames in linux.
-Every of them has different usage and different place where to set it up.
-Some of them can be configured in the YaST's lan module.
+Each of them has different usage and different place where to set it up.
+Some of them can be configured by the YaST's lan module.

 ## Local system hostname / static hostname (/etc/hostname) ##